cldeluna/clab-via-remote/README.md

 ## Deploying Locally

-I have a mock up of a [data center topology in Seattle in a public GitHub repository](https://github.com/cldeluna/clab-via-remote.git).
+I have a mock up of a [data center topology in a public GitHub repository](https://github.com/cldeluna/clab-via-remote.git).

 Normally I would clone the repository and deploy the topology.